The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 Biologists today remain determinedly focused on material manifestations rather than on the living activity through which the material organism takes shape.
 Their conviction is that what has already become determines what will be.
 Brady’s discussion of leaf sequences shows how wrong this is.
 The already manifested leaves, as material achievements, do not cause or explain the form of the next leaf.
 Rather, they, along with all the forthcoming leaves, testify to the ideal movement that has given rise to them and rules them.

 We can say much the same thing about the developmental processes we observe in complex, multicellular animals.
 Nowhere along the path from the zygote to the mature form is the future form determined by what has already come to manifestation.
-That’s why (to take a more extreme example), if we were seeing an insect larva or a tadpole for the first time, we would have no ground for sketching a clear picture of the butterfly or frog to come.
+That’s why (to take a more extreme example), if we were seeing an insect larva or a tadpole for the first time, we would have no purely physical ground for sketching a clear picture of the butterfly or frog to come.

 And, as we saw in the discussion of RNA splicing and Paul Weiss’ work in Chapter 6, even at the molecular level the freedom of movement (“degrees of freedom”) possessed by molecules in a fluid medium makes it impossible to treat the outcome of elaborate molecular operations as if each step were strictly determined by the material result of the previous step.